The 2023 flu vaccination service is now available.

 Frequently asked questions about the service

-- All people aged 6 months to less than 5 years
+- All people aged 5 years and over

 - All Aboriginal and Torres Strait Islander people aged 6 months and over